Become a foster carer

 -

-The Stepping Stones foster carer will need to be able to spend some time in the specific child/young person’s residential home to get to know them and make the foundations of a relationship
+The Stepping Stones foster carer will need to be able to spend some time in the specific child/young person’s residential home to get to know them and build the foundations of a relationship

 -